 Someday We’ll Laugh About This Week is celebrated every year from January 2 to 8 to begin the year on a happy note.
 It’s a time to leave the old behind and make way for the new.
 Only when we can look back, laugh at, and change our perspectives can we move on.
 The improved outlook will help us see the world differently and adopt a more positive approach.
+If you’re a student who is passionate about laughter, check out the Make Me Laugh Scholarship.

 History of Someday We'll Laugh About This Week